XraySpectroscopy/XASDataLibrary/facilities/README.md

 The units of energy range are keV.
 Unless otherwise stated, the units on beam size are mm.
 The units on photon flux are photons/sec.

+When a beamline name and sector are both discernable from the tables at IUCr, the key is made from the sector and the name is specified as an attribute.
+For example, ESRF BM8 uses "BM8" as the key and "GILDA" is the value of the name attribute.
+In some cases, Bruce's knowledge is hard-wired into the script (e.g. for non-XSD APS beamlines).

+HTML entities and formatting has been replaced with simple ASCII in most places.

+## Facility names

+The `names.json` JSON file translates between the facility names used at the IUCr web pages and lightsources.org.
+The JSON file contains two dictionaries, one called `iucr2lso` which translated the IUCr nomenclature to the lightsources.org nomenclature.
+The other is called `lso2iucr` which translates the other way.
+This is used to synchronize the facility nomenclature among all various facility and beamline JSON files.

+Preference is given to the lightsources.org nomenclature.

+Note that facility nomenclature is typically an acronym and that the `sycnhrtrons.json` file has a "fullname" attribute for each entry.

 ## To do

-* Need to sync facility nomenclature between `synchrotrons.json` and the regional beamline json files.

-* Notes for Giuliana and Masao
+* Notes for Giuliana and Masao about IUCr pages:
-  + SLRI beamlines
+  + new SLRI beamlines
-  + NSLS-II beamlines
+  + NSLS-II beamlines (ISS/8ID, BMM/6BM, SST-1,2/7ID, QAS/7BM, TES/8BM, SRX/5ID, XFM/4BM)
   + More sloppy editing discoveries
   + Space after "HiSOR" in top table